What is SEF?

 Who benefits from SEF?

 Every one of the 4,000+ students and 100% of the staff in the Summit Public Schools are impacted by SEF grants.
-We have been an essential partner of the district since 1986, contributing over $8 million in grants supporting hundreds of programs throughout the district.
+We have been an essential partner of the district since 1986, contributing more than $10.6 million in grants supporting hundreds of programs throughout the district.
 Key initiatives include literacy programs, enhancing learning environments, and cutting-edge technology programs.
 Smartboards, document cameras and the 1:1 technology initiative all started with SEF funding.

 Why should I support SEF?